Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ```
 aaa
 ```

-### 6.4 Acceptance and rejection of bids

-To accept a bid, use `post /api/v1/accept_bid` and pass the transaction id of the bid as a parameter:
+To reject a bid, use `post /api/v1/reject_bid` and pass the transaction id of the bid as a parameter:

 Sample input
 ```